Hanford Engineer Works: Personnel

 Another source of labor was prisoners.
 The Manhattan District arranged with Federal Prison Industries for crops to be harvested by prisoners from the McNeil Island Penitentiary.
-Most of the prisoners were conscientious objectors.
-A special camp was established for them with a capacity of 300; during the war it was almost always full.
-They weeded the fields, pruned the trees, picked the fruit and harvested the crops.
-They maintained irrigation ditches, fences and farm property.
+Most were conscientious objectors.
+A special camp was established for them with a capacity of 300, and during the war it was almost always full.
+They weeded the fields, pruned the trees, picked the fruit, harvested the crops, and maintained the irrigation ditches, fences and farm property.
 Crops harvested were used to supplement the prison diet, with surpluses sold.
-Initially they farmed between 1,300 and 1,500 acres, but from December 1944 on DuPont reduced the area under cultivation due to radiological hazards, and by October 1946 the area being harvested had been reduced to 800 acres.
-The number of prisoners employed dropped to 120 in 1946, because the end of the war had greatly reduced the number of incarcerated conscientious objectors, and using hardened criminals created discipline problems, leading to an end to the scheme.
+Initially they farmed between 1,300 and 1,500 acres, but from December 1944 on DuPont reduced the area under cultivation due to radiological hazards, and by October 1946 it had been reduced to 800 acres.
+The number of prisoners fell to 120, because the end of the war reduced the number of incarcerated conscientious objectors, and using hardened criminals created discipline problems.

+Health and safety

 Conditions at the Hanford Engineer Works undoubtedly were hazardous: workers had to deal with high voltages, toxic chemicals and radioactive substances.
 Nonetheless, between December 1943 and December 1946, 28,902,042 man-hours were worked by the non-construction workforce with 0.81 accidents per million hours worked, including one fatality, and a severity of 0.26, measured in days lost per thousand hours worked.
 This was well below the rates for accidents in industry at the time.
 In 1946, the Hanford Engineer Works won an award for 144 days straight without a workplace accident involving loss of time due to injury; it eventually went without one for 235 days.
+Stafford L. Warren, the head of the medical section of the Manhattan Project, arranged medical insurance for civilian workers, for which they paid $2.50 per month for singles or $5.00 per month for families.

 The medical program at the Hanford Engineer Works was headed by William Dagett Norwood.
-He secured the services of Herbert M. Parker, a physicist from the Metallurgical Laboratory in Chicago, who became the health physicist.
+He secured the services of Herbert M. Parker, a physicist from the Metallurgical Laboratory, who became the health physicist.
 Norwood oversaw the construction of the Kadlec Hospital, which was staffed by civilians, and dealt with an outbreak of meningitis among the construction workers that resulted in two deaths.
 Workers in the production facilities wore film badge dosimeters and two small ionization chambers known as "pencils".
 The pencils were read and their results recorded on a daily basis; the dosimeters on a weekly one.
 Urine samples were taken to detect radioactive isotopes, particularly plutonium.
 Some was detected, up to amounts of 0.004 μCi.
-Between January and August 1944 in the 200 area alone, more than a million pencils and 170,000 dosimeters were processed.
+Between January and August 1944 in the 200 area, which contained the plutonium processing facilities, more than a million pencils and 170,000 dosimeters were processed.